harshhh-dev/app-idea-generator/Contributing.md

 If you want to add a feature, take some time to talk about it in Issues first :smile:

-If you want to add onto the categories, go ahead and do so :)
+If you want to add onto the categories, go ahead and do so (make sure your add at least 10 apps *and* 10 things):)

 We review every pull request, and I would appreciate it if you would accept the changes that we propose during our reviews.